Home

 • Data Networking: The Telephotography Facsimile Machine, or fax machine, was one of Bell Labs’ creations in experimentation with delivering more than just audio traffic.

 • The Transistor: Created by John Barden and Walter Brattain during research to understand the nature of electrons between a metal and a semiconductor.
-Their discoveries became the foundation to solid-state electronics and earned Barden and Brattain both a Nobel Prize in Physics in 1956.
+Their discoveries became the foundation of solid-state electronics and earned Barden and Brattain both a Nobel Prize in Physics in 1956.

 • DSL: That’s right, Bell Labs created the digital subscriber line used to carry information over the same lines used for phone connections.